Design and Performance of a Silicon Tungsten Calorimeter Prototype Module and the Associated Readout: Introduction

-In this paper, we present the results for a prototype using pad and pixel layers at the 2015/2016 test beam experiment at the CERN Proton Synchrotron~(PS) and the Super Proton Synchrotron~(SPS).
+In this paper, we present the results of test beam measurements at the CERN Proton Synchrotron~(PS) and the Super Proton Synchrotron~(SPS) in 2015/2016 for a prototype using pad and pixel layers.
 The pad readout uses a new custom ASIC developed for very fast~(fast enough for low-level trigger decision), lower power, fine granularity~(reduced cost per channel) applications such as the FoCal.
-For a pad-layer only detector, the energy resolution, energy linearity, and shower profiles are presented, and are compared to those in simulation.
+The ASIC provides differential drive to downstream electronics which can be located farther from the acceptance with reduce requirements for radiation tolerance.
+For the test setup with only pad layers, the energy resolution, energy linearity, and shower profiles are presented and compared to simulations using the Geant4 simulation took kit~\cite{AGOSTINELLI2003250}, version 10.5.01 with physics lists FTFP and BERT.
 We also show the performance of the integrated system, i.e.\ combined pad and pixel layers together, as a first-principle design of the FoCal-E prototype from the 2016 test beam data.